Thule people: History

-Old Bering Sea stage, 200 BC to AD 500
+Old Bering Sea stage, 200 BCE to 500 CE

 The Old Bering Sea (OBS) stage was first characterized by Diamond Jenness, on the basis of a collection of deeply patinated decorated ivory harpoon heads and other objects dug up by natives on the St. Lawrence and Diomede Islands.
 Jenness identified the Bering Sea culture as a highly developed Inuit culture of northeastern Asiatic origin and pre-Thule in age.

 A strong maritime adaptation is characteristic of the Thule, and the OBS stage, and then can be seen in the archaeological evidence.
-Both Kayaks and umiaks (large skinned boats) appear in the archaeological record for the first time.
-The tool kits of the people of the time are dominated by polished-slate rather than flaked-stone artifacts, including lanceolate knives, projectile heads, and the ulu transverse-bladed knife.
+Both kayaks and umiaks (large skinned boats) appear in the archaeological record for the first time.
+The tool kits of the people of the time are dominated by polished-slate rather than flaked-stone artifacts, including lanceolate (shaped like the tip of a lance) knives, projectile heads, and the ulu transverse-bladed knife.
 The people also made a crude form of pottery and there was much use of bone and antlers for heads on harpoons, as well as to make darts, spears, snow goggles, blubber scrapers, needles, awls and mattocks, also walrus shoulder-blade snow shovels.

 There are many important innovations that emerged that allowed hunting to be more efficient.
 Harpoon mounted ice picks were used for seal hunting, as well as ivory plugs and mouthpieces for inflating harpoon line floats, which enabled them to recover larger sea mammals when dispatched.
 These people relied heavily on seal and walrus for subsistence.
 It is easy to pick out OBS technology because of the artistic curvilinear dots, circles, and shorter lines that were used to decorate their tools.

 The chronological relationship between the Okvik and Old Bering Seas cultures has been the subject of debate and remains largely undecided, based mainly on art styles.
 Some consider it to be a distinct culture pre-dating Old Bering Sea, but the close similarity and overlapping radiocarbon dates suggest Okvik and Old Bering Sea are best considered as roughly contemporaneous, with regional variants.

 A 2019 genetic analysis concluded that between 2,700 and 4,900 years ago, the ancestors of the Thule emerged in Alaska through admixture between the Paleo-Eskimo and the Ocean Bay Tradition and that these ancestors subsequently migrated back to Siberia where they became the Old Bering Sea, only to eventually return to Alaska.